(Full time) 2022 start

 Study abroad and work placements

-Level two students, who intend to take their third year as a work placement year can take the CSER8000 Work Placement Module (120 credits) in order to complete an undergraduate level work placement, building experience of, and confidence in, essential work place skills.
-This effectively extends the three year degree course to a four year course; consequently the title of the degree is altered to BSc Psychology (Industry).
+Level 2 students, who intend to take their third year as a work placement year, can take the CSER8000 Work Placement Module (120 credits) in order to complete an undergraduate level work placement.
+This will help you to build experience of, and confidence in, essential workplace skills.
+This effectively extends the three-year degree course to a four-year course; consequently, the title of the degree is altered to BSc Psychology (Industrial).

-There are six assignments to pass the module; Three non-assessed questionnaires and three assessed reports.
-These are staggered during the year and are on a Pass/Fail basis only.
+There are six assignments to pass the module: three non-assessed questionnaires and three assessed reports.
+These are staggered throughout the year and are on a Pass/Fail basis only.

 Find out more at the Year in Industry.